WismutHansen/lst/README.md

 lst auth verify user@example.com YOUR-TOKEN-HERE
 ```

-This exchanges the email token for a JWT that's stored locally for future requests.
+This exchanges the token for a JWT that's stored locally for future requests.

 4. **Use authenticated commands**: